 From the point of view of observers parachurch "insurmountable difficulties" - is primarily a debate about the canonical territories.

-Thus, the ancient Antioch Church, which, as mentioned above, has refused to participate in the council, "not divided" with even more ancient Jerusalem Orthodox Church, the State of Qatar.
-This Arabian emirate where 78% of the population are Muslims, though there are Orthodox community.
-In 2013, the Jerusalem Patriarchate established here his metropolitan, although Antioch considers Qatar as part of its canonical territory.
-3 June Synod of Antioch said that "with deep sorrow and numbing" Constantinople received an offer to begin to resolve the conflict, with Jerusalem not before the Pan-Orthodox cathedral, and after its completion.
+Thus, the ancient Antiochian Church, which, as mentioned above, refused to participate in the cathedral, "divided" the state of Qatar with the even more ancient Jerusalem Orthodox Church.
+In this Arabian emirate, where 78% of the population are Muslims, nevertheless there is an Orthodox community.
+In 2013, the Jerusalem Patriarchate established its metropolitan here, although Antioch regards Qatar as part of its canonical territory.
+3 June, the Antiochian Synod reported that "with deep regret and bewilderment" received the proposal of Constantinople to begin to resolve the conflict with Jerusalem not before the commencement of the All-Orthodox Council, but at its end.

 Has not disappeared is not so sharp, but long-standing disputes and the Russian Orthodox Church of the Constantinople Patriarchate.